 The Mathematical Biology minor introduces undergraduate students to an active interdisciplinary research field at UCLA.
 The minor core examines biological systems in a holistic and quantitative manner by emphasizing systems and integrative principles in biology.
 Students who complete the minor have sufficient training to apply the knowledge they learn in graduate school or employment of their choice.
 Students complete a core curriculum and an elective course.
-The minor consists of lower-division courses basic to the minor and four core courses and one option course that provide the needed background in mathematical biology, molecular and cell biology, statistics and probability, and mathematical modeling and simulation methods for biological systems.
+The minor consists of lower-division courses basic to the minor, five core courses, and one elective course that provide the needed background in mathematical biology, molecular and cell biology, statistics and probability, and mathematical modeling and simulation methods for biological systems.

-To enter the minor, students must (1) be in good academic standing (2.0 grade-point average or better) and have completed Computer Science 31 or Program in Computing 10A with a grade of C or better.
+To enter the minor, students must be in good academic standing (2.0 grade-point average or better) and have completed Computer Science 31 or Program in Computing 10A with a grade of C or better.
 Requests to declare the minor must be sent by e-mail to the program.
 The e-mail should include full name, UID number, request to declare the minor, and a statement indicating whether the student consents to being added to the departmental undergraduate news listerv.

 Required Lower-Division Courses (8 units): Mathematics 33A, 33B.